py5coding/py5book/content/osx_users.md

 The [](/reference/py5magics_py5draw) magic also cannot use the OpenGL renderers, and the [](/reference/py5magics_py5drawdxf) magic is not available.

-A future version of py5 will correct these issues.
+A future version of py5 will address these issues.

 ## Generic Python Interpreter

 Sketches can be run with the generic Python interpreter (outside of Jupyter).
-The only limitations are that you can only run one Sketch at at time and that exiting the Sketch will terminate the Python process.
+The only limitations are that you can only run one Sketch at a time and that exiting the Sketch will terminate the Python process.

 The [](/reference/sketch_run_sketch) command will always "block", which means